 Russia’s second largest city, St. Petersburg, is one of the best places to start your acquaintance with this diverse and controversial country (you can read my Beginners Guide to Russia here).
 Located between Europe and mainland Russia since its foundation in 1703, St. Petersburg has received a lot of European influence, especially in terms of architecture and education.

 Best visited during summer months, St. Petersburg offers plenty of food for culture and history lovers.
 It also buzzes with all the modern life attributes – restaurants, cafes, bars and galleries one could wish for.
 One can spend days exploring the city, admiring it’s rivers and canals with impressive buildings along the way.

 Calling St. Petersburg home for more than 20 years I still visit on a half-year basis.
 The city changes fast – every time I see new places, new buildings, new store and new concepts opening their doors.
 Somethings have stuck, others have left by the next season.

-Let me share with you my 5 favorite things to visit in St. Petersburg… apart from the typical sightseeing tips you will find in every guide!
+Let me share with you my 5 favorite places to visit in Russia, apart from the typical sightseeing tips you will find in every guide!